Whatever the surgery anaesthetic is essential

 If you have been referred to us with an Orthopaedic issue you’ll be glad to know you’re in safe hands.
 Our team knows that an accurate diagnosis is crucial to ensuring the correct advice and treatment is given.
 That’s why we always give a thorough 45-minute consultation.

 On-site access to conventional x-rays, ultrasound, electromyography, arthroscopy, and we can refer to a specialist hospital for CT & MRI scanning.
 We ensure that an exceptional service is provided for every patient.

-Before we begin any treatment David Strong MRCVS, the local Orthopaedic surgeon will offer advice on your pet’s condition, the causes, the options for treatment, the prognosis and the costs that may be incurred along the way.
+Before we begin any treatment, our vets will offer advice on your pet’s condition, the causes, the options for treatment, the prognosis and the costs that may be incurred along the way.

-Please be aware our Orthopaedic team are happy to discuss difficult cases with professional colleagues, but cannot discuss specific cases with pet owners without a formal referral from their primary veterinary surgeon.
+Please be aware our veterinary team are happy to discuss difficult cases with professional colleagues, but cannot discuss specific cases with pet owners without a formal referral from their primary veterinary surgeon.